 Ubersuggest is the SEO tool managed by the expert himself Neil Patel.
 Ubersuggest is a free keyword research tool which you can use to easily come up with a ton of useful keyword ideas to get more traffic and sales.

-As you can see above, immediately after entering any keyword of your choice (ex: marketing), Ubersuggest gives you a ton of keyword ideas along with the following metrics.
+As you can see above, immediately after entering any keyword of your choice (ex: paleo diet), Ubersuggest gives you a ton of keyword ideas along with the following metrics.

 - Search volume